 - Documentation - provide data structure details for users, developers, and other stakeholders

 - Communication - equip users with a common vocabulary and definitions for shared data, data standards, data flow and exchange, and help developers gage impacts of schema changes

 - Application Design - help application developers create forms and reports with proper data types and controls, and ensure that navigation is consistent with data relationships

 - Systems Analysis - enable analysts to understand overall system design and data flow, and to find where data interact with various processes or components

-- Data Integration - clear definitions of data elements provide the contextual understanding needed when deciding how to map one data system to another, or whether to subset, merge, stack, or transform a dataset for a specific use
+- Data Integration - clear definitions of data elements provide the contextual understanding needed when deciding how to map one data system to another, or whether to subset, merge, stack, or transform data for a specific use

 - Decision Making - assist in planning data collection, project development, and other collaborative efforts